asadarafat/topoViewer/README.md

 There are three sections of codes in this project.
 - TopoEngine, which provides the ability to convert a topology file(at the moment Container Lab) into a cytoscape graph model.
 The graph model can be visualized using https://js.cytoscape.org after it has been translated.
 - CloudshellWrapper is a wrapper for https://github.com/zephinzer/cloudshell (which provides an Xterm.js frontend that connects to a Go backend to provide the host system with a shell).
 Basically, use a browser to access your shell.)
 When CloudshellWrapper is running on the same host as containerlab, the node of containerlab may be accessed via a browser.
-- Container Lab client, which provides a wrapper to easily cross launch Wireshark to do remote capture of Container Lab link.
+- Container Lab client, which provides a wrapper to easily cross launch Wireshark to do remote capture of Container-Lab's link.

 Please keep in mind that exposing shell via browser is risky; use at your own risk.